datazoompuc/datazoompuc.github.io/en/index.markdown

     </a>
 </div>

-Our products include statistical packages in *Stata* and *R* which ease the extraction, manipulation, visualization and analysis of brazilian data.
+We build include statistical packages in *Stata* and *R* which ease the extraction, manipulation, visualization and analysis of brazilian data.

 <div class="logo-container-small">
     <h2> Visit our GitHub project </h2>